hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 tags: go, distributed-systems
 ---

-{{% callout color="#ffd700" %}}
-  This is a very dense summary of a diverse number of topics, it walks through several distributed systems primitives from <b>first principles</b> and provides a context to mentally index references, which are the most valuable resource -- cup of coffee recommended!
-{{% /callout %}}

-I ~~am solving~~ [solved](https://github.com/hailelagi/gossip-glomers) the [fly.io distributed systems challenges](https://www.fly.io/dist-sys).
+What I learned [solving](https://github.com/hailelagi/gossip-glomers) the [fly.io distributed systems challenges](https://www.fly.io/dist-sys).

 The title of this post is inspired by [kyle kingsbury' series of articles like this one](https://aphyr.com/posts/316-call-me-maybe-etcd-and-consul) and [this one](https://aphyr.com/posts/315-call-me-maybe-rabbitmq) and of course: